YuekaiXuEric/yuekaixueric.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm an undergraduate student and researcher at the University of Washington.
-I double major in Computer Science and Applied Mathematics in Data Science option.
-I am fortunated to be co-advised by Professor [Sheng Wang](https://homes.cs.washington.edu/~swang/) and Professor [Linda G Shapiro](https://homes.cs.washington.edu/~shapiro/), and pleased mentored by [Zixuan Liu](https://scholar.google.com/citations?user=yjKOHbEAAAAJ&hl=zh-CN) in UW CSE and Computational Biology.
-We also collaborate closely with Professor [Ruikang (Ricky) Wang](https://depts.washington.edu/wangast/) in UW BioE and Ophthalmology.
+I'm an incoming CS PhD student at UCLA, advised by Prof Yuzhe Yang.

+Previously, I obtained my BS degree from the University of Washington, where I double majored in Computer Science (with honors) and Applied Mathematics.
+I am fortunated to be co-advised by Professor [Sheng Wang](https://homes.cs.washington.edu/~swang/) and Professor [Linda G Shapiro](https://homes.cs.washington.edu/~shapiro/), and pleased mentored by [Zixuan Liu](https://scholar.google.com/citations?user=yjKOHbEAAAAJ&hl=zh-CN) in UW CSE.

 My research interests are broadly in AI4Science, including the fields of machine learning, computer vision, and natural language processing.
 I am especially passionate about vision-language pretraining, multimodal learning, foundation models, and their applications in biomedicine and clinical medicine.